Strong Hall

 Description

 Strong Hall was planned to replace Sherzer as the home of science on campus.
 With rapidly expanding enrollment in the post-World War II period, the college needed more classroom space and better science equipment.
 The new science building was constructed for $1,500,000 on the site of the old powerhouse.
 When the building was opened in 1957, only half of the original plan had yet been implemented.
 The lecture and laboratory wing, which stands today, contained nine labs each for chemistry and physics plus ten additional labs for faculty research.
 Five large lecture halls, offices, and nine classrooms completed the building.
 The plan called for a planetarium wing and a classroom wing to be built at a later date.
 Strong Hall's design placed most of the classrooms and laboratories in the central core of the building.
 Rooms in the central core did not have windows were all artificially lighted and air-conditioned.
 The core was designed to maintain uniform environmental conditions regardless of Michigan's changing weather conditions.
+Regardless of the intentions of this windowless design, the building was known as the campus eyesore and most people felt as though the building was cramped, stuffy, and generally unwelcoming.
+As a result, between 2017 and 2019 Strong Hall received a much needed $40 million renovation that emphasized natural lighting and open inviting spaces.
+This was the largest renovation project in EMUs history, as the building had hardly been touched since it was originally constructed.
+Today Strong Hall is the home of the Geography and Geology Department.

 Namesake Biography